gnolang/gno/docs/gno-tooling/cli/gnodev.md

 To install `gnodev`, run `make install`.

 ## Usage
-Gnodev can be run from anywhere within the monorepo, and it will automatically load the examples folder, providing all the packages and realms found in it for use.
+Gnodev can be run from anywhere on the machine it was installed on, and it will automatically load the examples folder, providing all the packages and realms found in it for use.

 ![gnodev_usage](../../assets/gno-tooling/gnodev/gnodev.gif)